7 Church Meetings and Procedures

 8 Church Departments

-All departments associated with the Church shall formulate and present, for approval to the deacons, guidelines governing their operations.
+All departments associated with the Church shall formulate guidelines governing their operations and present them to the deacons for approval.

-The leaders of Church departments shall be elected by the Church at the last quarterly Church Meeting of the year, upon nomination from the respective organisations.
-Any Church member may also submit a nomination.
+The leaders of Church departments shall be elected by the Church at the Annual Church Meeting, upon nomination from the respective departments or any Church member.
+The process will be as determined for Deacons.

 All departments shall submit to the deacons the names of all appointees to their various offices other than those elected at the Annual Church meeting.
 The deacons shall then submit a report to a Church meeting that shall have the right to discuss and confirm appointments.